timothysanders/math-015/ch2/ch2-notes.md

 ### Combinations
 - If the order of selections is not important, then those possible outcomes are called "combinations"
+- Combinations groupings of things, if order does not matter, then it can be a combination
 - Combination notation can be written as `C(n,r)`
 - When `r` items are selected from a pool of `n` items
   - Formula is `n!/r!(n-r)!`